SamuelSwartzberg/flashcardifying_text_temp/inf.md

 To ⟮c+;extend⟯ ESLint, use ⟮c+;plugins⟯

 To prevent eslint or stylelint conflicting with prettier, install eslint-config-prettier or stylelint-config-prettier, respectively

+the subcommand lint runs the relevant linter on the project (Nextjs: eslint)

 #### code style